tminions/binocularss/phase2/progress_report.md

 #### Macdeini Niu
 - Added read history view to main activity
+- Added the ability to export and import feed URLs from internal storage

 #### Salman Husainie
 - Implement builder design pattern for Article and Feeds